NZ Automotive took a revenue hit in December, January

 "The ongoing Covid-19 presence and changes in consumer behaviour have continued to impact sales, in particular in the Auckland region," it said.

-Recent changes in the Credit Contract and Consumer Finance Act lending standards also impacted on finance and insurance product sales, due to time delays and consumers taking time to adjust to the new requirements.
+Recent changes in the Credit Contract and Consumer Finance Act lending standards also affected finance and insurance product sales, because of time delays and consumers taking time to adjust to the new requirements.

 NZ Automotive said it was continuing to experience increased costs for certain vehicles in Japan along with increased freight costs.

-A key driver of the increased costs in Japan has been the impact that the semi-conductor shortage is having on the new car market, which in turn is raising demand for used vehicles.
+A key driver of the increased costs in Japan has been the affect that the semi-conductor shortage is having on the new car market, which in turn is raising demand for used vehicles.

-The new 2 Cheap Cars Westgate dealership, due to open in February, was expected to help deliver improved sales volumes, it said.
+The new 2 Cheap Cars Westgate dealership, due to open next month, was expected to help improve sales volumes, it said.

 NZ Automotive debuted on the NZX in February last year as a compliance listing.